 A kettle is one of those necessary items that everyone needs to have in their kitchen.
 While a kettle’s job sounds simple, there is a lot more to it than simply boiling water.
 These days, kettles come with a wide range of features – in fact, you may be feeling a little overwhelmed by all of the modern features.
 If you are in the market for a brand new kettle, you have come to the right place.
-We’ve created the ultimate guide to best tea kettles for 2021.
+We’ve created the ultimate guide to the best tea kettles.

 This article will help you understand what makes a good, safe kettle, will give you a list of the very best tea kettles for every type of kitchen, and will answer all of your questions about safe kettle maintenance.

 - What to consider when buying a tea kettle?